microsoft/FluidFramework/docs/content/community/_index.md

 {{< swimlane
-  title="Contribute code or documentation" subTitle=`We welcome code and documentation contributions from the community?<br/> We aim at making the contribution process smooth and even enjoyable.
-Checkout out our process on <a href="https://github.com/microsoft/FluidFramework" target="_blank">GitHub</a>` img="/images/github_logo.png" id="github"
+  title="Contribute code or documentation" subTitle=`We welcome code and documentation contributions from the community and strive to make the contribution process smooth and enjoyable.
+Check out our process on <a href="https://github.com/microsoft/FluidFramework" target="_blank">GitHub</a>.` img="/images/github_logo.png" id="github"
 >}}

 {{< swimlane
   title="Ask Technical questions"
-  subTitle=`The team monitors questions tagged <strong>fluidframework</strong> on <a href="https://stackoverflow.com/questions/tagged/fluidframework" target="_blank">Stack Overflow</a> feel free to ask questions or if you have some experience with Fluid, give us a hand by answering questions asked by the community.` pos="right" img="/images/so-logo.svg" id="stackoverflow"
+  subTitle=`The team monitors questions tagged <strong>fluidframework</strong> on <a href="https://stackoverflow.com/questions/tagged/fluidframework" target="_blank">Stack Overflow</a>.
+Feel free to ask questions or if you have some experience with Fluid, give us a hand by answering questions asked by the community.` pos="right" img="/images/so-logo.svg" id="stackoverflow"